jliu678/SeqWins/README.md

 Please don't forget to specify `genomeRefFile` and `genomeAnnotFile` i.e. the path of "**Genomic FASTA (.fna)**" and "**Genomic GTF (.gtf)**" as any of the above examples for the first time when you run `seqW`.

-If you already index files located in the working dir, you can speed it up by setting `indexBasename="my_index"` to avoid regenerating index files like below.
+If you already have index files located in the working dir, you can speed it up by setting `indexBasename="my_index"` to avoid regenerating index files like below.
 And this will make `seqW` function ignore whatever is assgned to `genomeRefFile`.

 ```{r}
 seqW(fileList1=fl_1,indexBasename="my_index",